 Normal operating hours for the Finance Department are Monday through Friday, 8 a.m. to 6 p.m.
 Please call the Finance Department at 954-935-5354 for more information.

 Fiscal year 2021's current operating millage is 7.1171 and the current debt service millage is 0.6212, for a total millage of 7.7383.
 Please see 2021 Adopted Budget (PDF) for prior year millage information.

 The adopted budget for the current and previous fiscal years are available online.
 Please visit our City Budget Page.

-The City's Comprehensive Annual Financial Reports (CAFR) are available online for review.
-Please visit our CAFR Page.
+The City's Comprehensive Annual Financial Reports are available online for review.
+Please visit our Comprehensive Annual Financial Report Page.

 Homestead Exemptions are available from the Broward County Property Appraiser's Office.
 Call 954-357-6830 for more information, or visit their Broward County Property Appraiser's Office website.